-Sarah Palin first made history on December 4, 2006 when she was sworn in as the first female governor of Alaska.
-In August 2008, Senator John McCain tapped Palin to serve as his vice-presidential running mate in his presidential campaign, making her the first woman to run on the Republican Party’s presidential ticket.
+Sarah Palin first made history in 2006, when she became the first female and youngest governor of Alaska.
+In 2008, John McCain chose Palin to serve as his running mate, making her the first woman to run on the Republican Party’s presidential ticket.

 Palin has a long record of achievement and experience in public office since entering the political arena in 1992.
-Prior to her election as Governor, Palin served two terms on the Wasilla City Council and two terms as the mayor of Wasilla.
-During her tenure, she reduced property tax levels while increasing services and made Wasilla a business-friendly environment, drawing in new industry and making it the fastest growing city in Alaska.
+Prior to her election as governor, she served two terms on the Wasilla City Council and two terms as the mayor of Wasilla.
+During her tenure as mayor, she cut property taxes, reduced wasteful spending, increased services, and made Wasilla a business-friendly environment, drawing in new industry and making it the fastest growing city in Alaska.
 She was elected President of Alaska’s Conference of Mayors by her peers.

 In 2003, she was appointed by the governor to chair Alaska’s powerful Oil and Gas Conservation Commission, where she earned public praise for blowing the whistle on corruption within her own party.